 The primary focus for PDP staff remains the development and delivery of education and training programs employing the principles of adult learning theory.
 Our programs are designed to produce effective workforce development outcomes to support on-going employee growth and skills building, while continuing to meet agency-specific needs.
 PDP’s offerings cover a wide range of subject matter areas and primarily supports employees who work in the social and human services fields.

-Fundamentally, PDP programs successfully assist various state, local government, non-government organizations, and not-for-profit workers and organizations to improve their overall job knowledge and skills.
-Ultimately, this has resulted in generating an improved and more productive workforce for the citizens of New York State.
-While long-established classroom training has remained steady over the past several years, PDP experienced a notable increase in technology-driven programming, which resulted in 34% of its offerings now delivered using various technology-based platforms.
-As e-learning options continue to become an accepted alternative for instruction, PDP will always maintain its high educational and professional standards to ensure quality control over these offerings, verifying that they meet the education and training needs of participants.
+PDP programs continued to effectively assist various state, local government, non-government organizations, and not-for-profit workers and organizations to improve their overall job knowledge, skills, and abilities.
+This results in an improved and more productive workforce for the people of New York State.
+PDP will continue to maintain its high educational and professional standards to ensure quality control over all offerings.
+The organization uses various evaluation modalities to verify that these offerings effectively meet the education and training needs of our participants.